carnegie/clab_experience_curve/README.md

 # Material

-The folder `expCurveData` contains the files for 86 techhnology as downloaded from the Santa Fe Institute [Performance Curve Database](https://pcdb.santafe.edu/).
+The folder `expCurveData` contains the files for 86 techhnologies as downloaded from the Santa Fe Institute [Performance Curve Database](https://pcdb.santafe.edu/).
+These are the technologies for which data without missing values is available.

 The script `CreateDataset.py` reads in the CSV files for each technology, prepares the data in two CSV files (`ExpCurves.csv` and `NormalizedExpCurves.csv`) and produces figures 1, S1, and S2.